-Solenoidvalveshop.co.uk sponsors projects where electromechnical valve technology is applied in an educative, useful or simply fun way.
-On this page you will find several examples.
+Tameson sponsors projects where electromechanical valve technology is applied in an educative, useful or simply fun way.
+On this page you will find several examples that we have been proud to sponsor and help.

 The Africa Mercy at sea